yacaeh/br41n.io-ssvep-simulation-GUI/README.md

 - Use number keys (0-9) to manually select the correct trigger channel
 - Check that your data files contain properly formatted EEG data with trigger markers

+### Build Issues

+If you encounter problems with executable creation:

+1. **"Failed to exec pkg" error**:

+   - On macOS, use the `mac_build.py` script which creates a proper app bundle
+   - Ensure your data folder exists and contains the necessary files

+2. **Missing data in the executable**:

+   - Both build scripts are configured to include the data folder
+   - Check that your data is in a folder named `data` at the project root

+3. **Application doesn't start**:
+   - Check console logs for missing dependencies
+   - Try running with `--debug` flag: `python build_executable.py --debug`